Consultations and Appointments

 Your pet will need to be either sedated or under a general anaesthetic for x-rays because we need them to stay extremely still and they often need to be positioned very carefully to ensure we get the right views.

 We are also able to send these x-rays to world leading experts, if required, for their analysis and opinions.
-This is often extremely useful for your pet’s diagnosis, as it means we are able to have an assessment on very subtle changes and start appropriate treatment straight away.
-This usually incurs an additional cost of about £90 and we have answers within 24 hours or less.
+This is often extremely useful for your pet’s diagnosis, as it means we are able to have an assessment and start appropriate treatment straight away.